 This is the third and final installment in the “Long Road Back” series.
 The first edition hails from 2008, the second from 2011, and 2018 completes the trifecta.
 This series falls closely into what can be called my sophomore slump: the difficult task of writing a second novel that surpasses the first.
 Like Pulitzer Prize-winning author Michael Chabon, I ended up abandoning my second novel, The Shoemaker Experiment.

-Over years of practice, I have developed a gauge that lets me know when something is not working in the current story.
+Over years of practice, I have developed a gauge that lets me know when something is not working in a story.
 An early warning siren, this instrument is a fabulous ally.
 As far as telling me from which direction the storm is coming, I’m on my own.

 In the past, when I’ve become stuck, the gauge told me something was wrong with the narrative itself.
-This time, the story was working, which is why it took me a long time to realize the issue was me.
+This time, the story works, which is why it took me a long time to realize the issue was me.

 I ultimately determined this particular book was not the right choice to pursue, that it didn’t reflect my voice.
 Perhaps it did when I first wrote Shoemaker as a short story in the summer of 2004, fourteen years ago, but since that time, I had built up this project so much in my head, built it up to a future trilogy even, that the whole situation turned into a disservice to me and my productivity.